B-Lang-org/bsc/INSTALL.md

 ## Exporting the source code

-If you wish to make a snapshot of the source code available, outside of Git, there are some steps you will need to take in the `src/comp/` directory.
+If you wish to make a snapshot of the source code available, outside of Git, you can do so with `git archive`, but be aware of two points.

+For one, you will need to also export the files from submodules, because Git will not include them.

+For two, you may wish to adjust files in the `src/comp/` directory, to give a particular version name to installations built from the snapshot.
 The build in that directory uses Git to automatically generate the version information for the compiler and place it in the file `BuildVersion.hs`.
-If you are exporting the code, you will want pre-generate this file and then adjust the Makefile to not rebuild it.
-That can be done by changing the assignment of `NOUPDATEBUILDVERSION` to `1`, in the Makefile.
+The script that generates this, `update-build-version.sh`, can only query Git for version info when called from inside a Git repository.
+The script will still work if `git archive` is used to export the snapshot, because we have specified (in `.gitattributes`) that patterns in the file should be substituted with their values (the commit hash and tag, if any) during export.
+Therefore, no change in this directory is required.
+However, if you want to hard-code a different version name, you can pre-generate the `BuildVersion.hs` file and adjust the `Makefile` to not rebuild it, by changing the assignment of `NOUPDATEBUILDVERSION` to `1`.

 ---